mahshidbahira/time-wise/docs/guide/Duration.md

 ### `isLongerThan`

-Checks if this duration is longer than another duration.
+Returns whether the duration is longer than the other duration.

 ```typescript
 isLongerThan(other: Duration): boolean